MarkCodez/Hearts/README.md

 Fun card game that a user can play against 3 computers.
 Good luck!

 To play:
 1. main.cpp can be compiled and ran directly.
+All of the included files must be in the same folder location.
 2. User will be player 1.
 3. Each player is dealt 13 cards.
 4. Player with 2 of CLUBS begins game.